DFHack/dfhack/Readme.rst

 This command is intended as only a cosmetic change, so it takes care to exactly preserve the mineral counts reported by ``prospect all``.
-The amounts of different layer stone may slightly change in some cases if vein mass shifts between Z layers.
+The amounts of different layer stones may slightly change in some cases if vein mass shifts between Z layers.

 This command is very unlikely to work on maps generated before version 0.34.08.